Baseball DivisionsUpdated Friday November 16, 2018 by Downtown Little League.

 Juniors Division - teams are formed with the objective of creating competitive balance.

-This division consists of primarily (but not exclusively) 13 and 14 year olds.
-The Juniors play on full sized 90’ fields at various locations across Manhattan, representing a step up from the Majors Division and providing an exciting time for our baseball players.
-The Juniors division is made up of teams from DLL, Greenwich Village Little League and Peter Stuyvesant Little League.
+This division consists of primarily 13 and 14 year olds.
+The Juniors play on full sized fields at various locations across Manhattan, representing a step up from the Majors Division and providing an exciting time for our baseball players.
+The Juniors division is made up of teams from DLL, Greenwich Village Little League, Peter Stuyvesant Little League and other local leagues.

 Senior Division - teams are formed with the objective of creating competitive balance

 This division consists of primarily 15 and 16 year olds.
-The Seniors division is made up of teams from DLL, Greenwich Village Little League and Peter Stuyvesant Little League.
+The Seniors division is made up of teams from DLL, Greenwich Village Little League, Peter Stuyvesant Little League and other local leagues

-Seniors will practice once per week and games are played on weekends to accommodate those players that compete for their schools and/or other baseball programs.
+Seniors may practice once per week and games are played on weekends to accommodate those players that compete for their schools and/or other baseball programs.